Trix Twin Railway : History in Pictures 1938 to 1939

 Black version of the 4-4-0 Catalogue Number 2/536 |

 One of the rarest locos was also introduced.
-Rare because few were
+Rare because few were produced before all production ceased with the war effort taking precedence.

 A 4-4-0 L.N.E.R Pytchley